0xAX/asm/content/asm_3.md

 Aborted (core dumped)
 ```

-The reason for this is that we put on the stack the value which is bigger than our 8 bytes buffer.
-Happily instead of overwriting of return address or segmentation fault error we have got "stack smashing detected" error.
-This check is done by the modern compiler to prevent overwriting of critical data.
-There are other techniques in modern compilers and operating system kernels to mitigate vulnerabilities related to stack, like:
+The reason for this error is that we put on the stack a value bigger than our 8-byte buffer.
+Happily, instead of overwriting the return address or segmentation fault error, we get a `stack smashing detected` error.
+This check is done by a modern compiler to prevent overwriting critical data.
+There are also other techniques in modern compilers and operating system kernels to mitigate vulnerabilities related to stack, like:

 - [Stack canaries](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries)
 - [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)
 - [Non-executable stack](https://en.wikipedia.org/wiki/Executable-space_protection)
 - And others...

-In any cases, despite all of these techniques may help you to protect your programs from stack related errors, you should be careful, especially with the data that your program receives from outside.
+Despite all of these techniques may help you to protect your programs from stack-related errors, you should be careful, especially with the external data that your program receives.

 This example might be a little bit artificial as unlikely you are going to use the `gets` function in your code.
 The [manual page](https://man7.org/linux/man-pages/man3/gets.3.html) of this function says:

 > Never use gets().
 Because it is impossible to tell without knowing the data in advance how many characters gets() will read, and because gets() will continue to store characters past the end of the buffer, it is extremely dangerous to use.
 It has been used to break computer security.
 Use fgets() instead.

-Moreover this function is deprecated.
-But despite such artificial example, there can be real danger even if you are not using deprecated functions and use all the options of the compiler that help you to protect your program.
+This example might seem a bit artificial as unlikely you are going to use the deprecated `gets` function.
+However, even with such an unrealistic example, real risks still exist — even if you avoid deprecated functions and use all the compiler’s safety features to protect your program.

-The real world case when a wrong memory management led to serious consequences is [CVE-2017-1000253](https://nvd.nist.gov/vuln/detail/CVE-2017-1000253).
+The real-world case when wrong memory management led to serious consequences is [CVE-2017-1000253](https://nvd.nist.gov/vuln/detail/CVE-2017-1000253).
 This vulnerability was found in the Linux kernel and led to the [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation).
-When the kernel runs a process, it needs to perform many different operations.
-One of such operations are to load the program into memory and initialize the stack.
-The binary itself is loaded and located below the stack memory.
-Besides that, there is a gap which is 128 megabytes.
-The loading of a big enough binary led to the situation when certain segments of the binary were loaded and mapped to this gap.
-The binaries with the big enough data segements (bingger than 128 megabytes) can end up mapped over the stack memory.
-All of this may lead to the situation when the [ELF .dynamic section](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is overwritten by the stack.
-One may put a path to a shared library that will be loaded by the kernel and the code executed with the higher privileges.
-If you are interested in more details you can read the [report](https://www.qualys.com/2017/09/26/linux-pie-cve-2017-1000253/cve-2017-1000253.txt) and the [fix](https://github.com/torvalds/linux/commit/a87938b2e246b81b4fb713edb371a9fa3c5c3c86).
+When the kernel runs a process, it needs to perform many different operations, such as loading the program into memory and initializing the stack.
+After the program is loaded and stack initialized, the program is located below the stack memory, with a 128-megabyte gap between them.
+However, when a large program is loaded, it can overwrite the stack memory.
+Under certain conditions, it may lead to privilege escalation.
+If you are interested in more details, you can read the [report](https://www.qualys.com/2017/09/26/linux-pie-cve-2017-1000253/cve-2017-1000253.txt) and the [fix](https://github.com/torvalds/linux/commit/a87938b2e246b81b4fb713edb371a9fa3c5c3c86).

-As we've seen, subtle bugs in stack layout can lead to serious vulnerabilities.
+As you can see, subtle bugs in stack layout can lead to serious vulnerabilities.

 ## Conclusion

-We’ve just written our third program using assembly — great job 🎉 In the next post, we’ll continue exploring assembly programming and see more details how to work with strings.
+We’ve just written our third program using assembly — great job 🎉 In the next post, we’ll continue exploring assembly programming and see more details on how to work with strings.
 If you have any questions or thoughts, feel free to reach out.
 See you in the next post!